Overpayments and Recoupment - JA DME

 A voluntary refund is a situation that causes a supplier to owe money to Medicare on a previously paid claim(s).
 Although Medicare may have not notified the supplier of this overpayment, a voluntary refund must be submitted.

-To ensure proper recording and timely processing, submit a voluntary refund on the applicable completed "MSP Overpayment Refund Form" or "Non-MSP Overpayment Refund Form" to Noridian.
+To ensure proper recording and timely processing, submit your voluntary refund along with a check using the applicable completed "MSP Overpayment Refund Form" or "Non-MSP Voluntary Checks Refund Form" option from the Forms page.
 Instructional details and mailing address are included.
 To submit an overpayment refund request without enclosing a check, follow the instructions for submitting a Non-MSP Overpayment Refund Request.

 - CMS Internet Only Manual (IOM), Publication 100-06, Medicare Financial Management Manual, Chapter 3